vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 You see yourself as an "fit person" and a "competitive athlete."
 Running marathons and beating the competition constitutes a part of this identity (integrated regulation).

-Finally, you enjoy running and racing for the sake of it.
-It's not only about training to outrun zombies in case there's an apocalypse, it *just feels good* to run long distances as fast as you can (intrinsic motivation).
+Finally, you run and race for the sake of it.
+It's not about training to outrun zombies in the apocalypse, it *just feels good* to run long distances as fast as you can (intrinsic motivation).

 Ask those around you at the finish line and each participant will point to different reasons to justify their decision to participate.
 Some people's decision to participate may have been dominated by external and introjected regulation, while others are so intrinsically motivated by running that they signed up just for fun.

-Analyzing behaviors in terms of their constituent motivations and identifying the types of regulation which dominate the "motivation profile" can give an idea of where to focus on if you want to encourage persistence, engagement, and well-being.
+Analyzing behaviors in terms of their constituent motivations and identifying the types of regulation which dominate the "motivation profile" can give an idea of where to focus your efforts if you want to encourage persistence, engagement, and well-being.

 ## Implications for clinical practice

-We've seen how different motivations might fit together to result in a motivational profile which leads to a behavior.
-We've also learned that over time, moving toward autonomous regulation is a natural process under the right conditions, and a desired outcome given its importance to maximizing success and well-being.

-Let's now take a step back and revisit the question we asked ourselves at the beginning of the article:
+Let's take a step back and revisit the question we asked ourselves at the beginning of the article:

 **Why don't they do what we say?**

-We're now in a position to see this question in a new light: *the question itself* is holding us back.
+We're now in a position to see this question in a new light. *The question itself* is holding us back.

 Controlling others and threatening them with the future consequences of their behavior results in the *worst* kind of motivation one can have.
 A clinical approach to lifestyle change informed by motivational psychology demands that we do not attempt to motivate our patients in this way.
 We should instead create an environment which is supportive of our patients' basic psychological needs, and the rest will follow.